 The Rings of Power has a lot of ground to cover when it comes to the Second Age, but there’s also room for play.
 The trailers show both fidelity to Tolkien’s established events as well as new avenues of exploration.
 There are new Hobbit-like creatures called Harfoots, what appears to be some kind of Morgoth or Sauron acolyte, and a mysterious meteor man who could very well be the fallen Maiar himself.

-We’ll find out more about the show’s version of the Second Age when The Lord of the Rings: The Rings of Power hits Amazon Prime on September 2.
+We’ll continue exploring the show’s version of the Second Age when The Lord of the Rings: The Rings of Power premieres on Prime Video on August 29.